mygamedevtools/extensions/README.md

 ##### :diamond_shape_with_a_dot_inside: Destroy Objects

-Destroy a given array of `UnityEngine.Object`, which could be GameObjects, Components, MonoBehaviours and really any type that inherits from `UnityEngine.Object`.
-Keep in mind that the object is actually destroyed between the end of the current frame and the beginning of the next one.
+Destroy a given array of `UnityEngine.Object`, which could be GameObjects, Components, MonoBehaviours, and any type that inherits from `UnityEngine.Object`.
+Keep in mind that the object is destroyed between the end of the current frame and the beginning of the next one.

 ```cs
 public class MyClass : MonoBehaviour